We are pleased to announce that this gorgeous gemstone of a floating home has closed successfully in escrow!

 Surprisingly well believe it or not!
 I ran numbers on Seattle floating home sales beginning with the lock down (not including other kinds of houseboats – just floating homes).
 The dates are 3/16/20-6/27/20 as of this writing.
 I then ran the numbers for the same period in 2019.
 The results are astounding!
 We have a 217.60% increase in volume year over year.
 This accurately represents what we are experiencing.

 March 16th – June 27th 2020: Ten Seattle floating homes are either Pending or have sold during this time frame with a total volume of $15,841,000.
-Molly Cartwright and I were/are involved with eight out of ten of these or 80% of the ten floating homes sold or pending.
+We were/are involved with eight out of ten of these or 80% of the ten floating homes sold or pending.

 March 16 – June 27th 2019: Five Seattle floating homes sold during this same time period in 2019.
 HALF!
 The volume was even lower at $7,280,000.
-Molly and I were involved in three out of the five of these sales or in other words 60% of the homes that sold during that time.
+We were involved in three out of the five of these sales or in other words 60% of the homes that sold during that time.

 Uptick in Seattle Houseboats real estate seems to boil down to a few things: